sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 `Foo`.
 Without the trailing padding in the example above, the `int` in the second instance of `Foo` would be misaligned.

-However, suppose that we hypothetically had a memory allocator that could allocate a memory address $M$ such that
+However, suppose that we hypothetically had a memory allocator that could allocate a memory address \\(M\\) such that

 $$M \equiv 2\pmod{4}$$